Yandex Cloud

 Warning

-The list of security groups assigned to the cluster will be completely overwritten by the list in the security_group_ids parameter.
+The list of security groups assigned to the cluster will be completely overwritten by the list provided in the security_group_ids parameter.

 Before running your request, make sure the list includes all the required security group IDs, including existing ones.